 - Working with the Head of Membership and the wider membership team to deliver annual and regional events and conferences including the Annual Gathering, Provincial meetings, networking, and celebratory events.

-- To produce and provide reports and resources as required for the Head of Membership.
+To manage membership enquiries, update and manage CRM requirements on behalf of the team and produce and provide reports and resources as required for the Director of Membership.

-- This is a new team.
-To undertake any other duties as requested by the Head of Membership.
+This is a new team.
+To undertake any other duties as requested by the Director of Membership.

-- Experience of developing and supporting membership related products and services.
+- Membership Development: Experience of developing and supporting products and services.

-- MS applications.
-Zoom/Team meeting platforms.
+- MS applications, Zoom/Team meeting platforms.
 Survey software.
 Social media posting.
+CRMs.

 - Ability to collate, analyse, and synthesise data and use this in the development of support and services.